TheMisinformationGame/MisinformationGame/docs/DESIGN.md

   - Unique post ID.
   - Headline.
   - Content image _or_ text.
+  - Whether the post is true or false.
   - Changes to followers for liking, disliking, sharing, or flagging the post.
   - Changes to credibility for liking, disliking, sharing, or